-- Avoid peak holiday seasons and summer weekends.
-Port Stephens can often be at total capacity and finding accommodation can be difficult - Check out the Port Stephens Events Calendar to see if there are other events on that may impact your event - For sporting facilities, consider seasonal club use, fixtures and finals - Ensure you consider event bump in and bump out dates in your application.
-Note: additional fees may be required - The larger your event, the more requirements you may have to meet, such as additional toilets, waste facilities and security.
-Please think carefully about your event numbers prior to submission of your application and be specific as to how many people you expect to attend, both overall and at any one time - Consider time frames for additional and/or external approvals required for your event.
+- Avoid peak holiday periods and summer weekends.
+Port Stephens can get quite busy which makes finding accommodation difficult - Check out other events happening on your chosen date to see potential impacts to your event - For sporting facilities, consider seasonal club use, fixtures and finals - Ensure you consider event bump in and bump out dates in your application.
+Note: additional fees may be required - The larger your event, the more requirements you may have to meet, such as additional toilets, waste facilities, and security.
+Carefully consider event numbers prior to submitting your application and be specific as to how many people you expect to attend, both overall and at any one time - Consider time frames for additional and/or external approvals required for your event.